-In this study, we designed a novel multigrid method to solve the nonlinear eigenvalue problem on the basis of the Newton iteration, which transforms the nonlinear eigenvalue problem into a series of linearized boundary value problems defined in a composed space sequence.
+In this study, we designed a novel multigrid method to solve the nonlinear eigenvalue problem on the basis of the Newton iteration.
+The novel scheme transforms the nonlinear eigenvalue problem into a series of linearized boundary value problems defined in a sequence of product finite element spaces.
 Because of avoiding solving large-scale nonlinear eigenvalue problems directly, the overall solving efficiency is significantly improved.
 Besides, the optimal error estimate and linear complexity can be derived simultaneously.
-In addition, an improved multigrid method coupled with the mixing scheme is also introduced, which can make the iteration scheme converge for more complicated models.
+In addition, an improved multigrid method coupled with the mixing scheme is also introduced.
+The improved scheme can make the iteration scheme converge for more complicated models.
 More importantly, a convergence result is derived which is missing in the existing literature on the mixing scheme for nonlinear eigenvalue problems.